myroyalgold/superstore/README.md

 #DataTransformation: before loading data to powerbi, i transformed the data to see if there is/are null or empty rows or colums in the data set given, i detected some of the queries has empty rows and columns which was clean.

 ---
 #FindingAndRecommendation:In sales reps table a name that is anonymous called "Organic" showcase, so i calculate the total sales with and without organic since its unknown.
 Copiers is the most profitable product. the region with the most sales is west.
-2017 has the most sales and profits while california is most sales country.
+2017 has the most sales and profits while United Staete (california) is most sales country.